 What does it do?

-The McGuire Programme combines physical techniques (costal breathing and relaxation) with mental strategies for dealing with the fear of stammering, and developing an assertive attitude to it.
+The McGuire Programme combines physical techniques (diaphragmatic breathing aka costal breathing, and relaxation) with mental strategies for dealing with the fear of stammering, and developing an assertive attitude to it.
 Its goal is eloquence rather than fluency.

 What happens on a course?

 Courses last for three or four days and sessions are usually from 8am to around 10pm.
 Regular breaks are provided.

 A typical course has about 10-15 students, with about 30-40 returning graduates attending at any one time to help the new students and work on their own technique.
 Much of the course is one-to-one tuition.

 On the course, participants identify the mechanics and dynamics of speaking.
 They are then taught the costal breathing technique, which is practised through concentration, self-acceptance, assertiveness and non-avoidance exercises.
 The final day involves practising what has been learnt in public.